AnneHartebrodt/earth-ml-sensitivity/README.md

 ![image](./figures/random_forest.png)

-## Identify mutant thermostable nanobodies with conserved function
+# Real-world application of ML: Identify mutant thermostable nanobodies with conserved function <a name="part2"></a>

 If the TEMPRO model reliably predicts Tm, it can be used to identify more thermostable nanobodies with conserved function.
 We explore this posibility and perform the following steps:

-1. Find mutant nanobodies with conserved function using nanoBert [4].
+1. Predict mutant nanobodies with conserved function using nanoBert [4].

 2. Predict the 3D structure of the wildtype and mutant nanobodies using AlphFold2 (https://neurosnap.ai/service/AlphaFold2) [5].

-3. Predict Tm for the mutant nanobodies using TEMPRO
+3. Predict Tm for the mutant nanobodies using TEMPRO.

+4. Select putative thermostable mutant nanobodies.

 [More...](mutations.md)

-Example of mutant nanobody for the `sdab344` with a higher thermostability.
-A conserved structure was predicted, with a `Y>F` exchange in the CDR3, that has higher Tm (66 degrees) compared to the wildtype (47 degrees).
+An example of a predicted thermostable mutant nanobody for the `sdab344` wildtype, identified using the TEMPRO nanobodies dataset and the outlined steps.
+The mutant has a `Y>F` mutation in the CDR3 loop, which preserves the nanobody's structure compared to the wildtype.
+The predicted Tm for the mutant is 66°C, more than 19°C higher than the wildtype's Tm of 47°C.

 ![image](./figures/mutation_example.png)

 ## Conclusion